 Binance is an excellent choice for those considering buying cryptos other than Bitcoin.
-The exchange has operated for almost a decade and is currently the largest in the market based on trading volumes.
-Binance operates in over 100 countries, including the United States, where it operates via its American subsidiary Binance.US.
-Binance offers a lot of benefits for anyone looking to buy altcoins.
-The trading platform supports over 600 altcoin projects to buy such as Ethereum, Solana, and many others making it an incredibly liquid platform for anyone looking to buy and sell altcoins.
+Binance operates in over 100 countries, including the United States, where it operates via its American exchange Binance.US.
+The trading platform supports over 384 altcoin projects to buy such as Ethereum, Solana, and many others making it an incredibly liquid platform for anyone looking to buy and sell altcoins.

 To buy altcoins on Binance, simply sign up on the exchange and make a minimum deposit of $10.
 Depositing is the primary factor to consider when buying altcoins on Binance.
 It also has support for several payment methods including wire transfers, cards, payment processors, and e-wallets.
 As for fees, Binance charges a standard 0.1% fee for trades.
 However, traders can purchase BNB tokens to enjoy a 25% discount on trading charges.

 Coinbase is another reputable exchange that has become a household name.
-The cryptocurrency exchange platform offers several services, including an exchange wallet, a dedicated trading service, staking, and even support for non-fungible tokens (NFTs).
-Coinbase is incredibly liquid, with support for over 9,000 crypto assets.
+The cryptocurrency exchange platform is incredibly liquid, with support for over 9,000 crypto assets.
 The broker has a well-laid-out user interface that allows beginners to navigate easily.
 Crypto traders can start their altcoin journey and buy Solana or Cardano with a $2 minimum deposit.